rohan-v-thorat/OpenSMDREnv/README.md

 The value of the M, K, and C matrix can be seen in the file named '76dof_MKC_matrix.mat' located in the 'src' folder.

-## Add one example of how to use the package
+## Add one example of how to use the call the environment function

 *We hope you find this code helpful*